barbulescualex/MaterialFields/README.md

 }
 ```

-Now on any of the fields didEndEditing delegate methods we only need to 2 lines to validate our entry.
+Now on any of the fields' didEndEditing delegate methods we only need to 2 lines to validate our entry.

 ``` swift
 //EntryFieldDelegates